 Piping Cord

-The bias tape should wrap around your cord and have the appropriate seam allowance on either side.
+The bias tape should fold around your cord and have the appropriate seam allowance on either side.
 Measure the circumference of your cord and then add the seam allowance on either side.
-Don't use a seam allowance that is any smaller than ⅜ inch (1cm) as it will be too hard to sew.
+Don't use a seam allowance that is any smaller than ⅜ inch (1cm), as it will be too hard to sew.

 - My cord was ¼ inch (6mm) in circumference.